 Charging the watch is very simple if you do need to do this.
 Just put it on the wireless charger.
 In fact: you can use any wireless charger if you can put the watch on it.

 Because of the solar power, you could also compare this watch to the Casio G-Shock GBD-H1000 Smartwatch that we recently reviewed.
 Functionality is more or less the same: they are both solar-powered ABC watches with a connection to your smartphone for some extras.
 The Tissot has no heart rate sensor or GPS, however.
 Battery life of the Tissot seems stellar, and we think the 6 months battery life that Tissot claims will be easily achieved.

-The support for notifications is a bit limited on the Tissot.
+The support for notifications depends on the type of app it comes from.
 For example: the only information about an incoming email is the sender and the subject.
 There is no way to read the first couple of lines of a message like you can on many other smartwatches.
 The Alpina does a slightly better job here.
-Other types of messages such as SMS do better and allow you to read them entirely.
+However, other types of messages such as SMS do better and allow you to read them entirely.
 You also have an incoming call notification that allows you to reject or silence the call.
 That’s great.
 We really miss this on the Alpina and the Casio.